Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Common Goldfish Breed Description

 This breed of goldfish is also dubbed by experts as the “Hibuna.”
-I kind of prefer that name.
-These are the ones you see at the fair with the shorter tail fins.
-They have a long slender body.
-Very similar to the Comet goldfish, but they lack the long tail and long fins.
-Arguably, an advantage.
-See: The long tail is more attractive to the eyes of most people.
+These are the ones you see with the shorter tail fins.
+They have long slender bodies.
+They are very similar to the Comet goldfish, but they lack the long tail and long fins.

 Colors